PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 17:06:26
+Last updated: 2024-04-09 17:07:01
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo